samanthacooks/RubyToDo/README.md

 ###Release 0 : Enumerate the responsibilities

 Start by enumerating the responsibilities of your TODO application.
-These aren't just the user-facing commands like "add", "delete", etc.  They're also back-end responsibilities like reading and writing from the `todo.csv` file, parsing command-line arguments, and printing the "interface" to the console.
+These aren't just the user-facing commands like "add", "delete", etc.  They're also back-end responsibilities like reading and writing from the `todo_list_data.csv` file, parsing command-line arguments, and printing the "interface" to the console.

 Each responsibility should map to a concrete unit of Ruby code.
 For example,